 Click here to learn more about our cosmetics package recycling services!

 I won’t lie, this part is not fun (well for me it is.. haha!), and it is easy to contemplate how tossing waste in the trash would be easier.
 However once you make it a habit, there will be nothing to it.
 Here are some best practices to help.

 Clean the containers

 Tubes, especially ones containing thick products like lip color, mascara and complexion makeup, can be a real challenge to get clean – do you best.
-Ensure the containers are dried to prevent mold.

 This part is really important.
 Some packages have different components.
 For example, lids, nozzles, mirrors and pumps need to be handled differently than bottles or tubes.
 Take time to separate out all the components and then sort them by like kind.
 Once they’re sorted, start eliminating piles.

 - What can be managed through your municipality program?